 The cruise provides a beach barbecue event with a traditional Polynesian music and dance show in the evening, and from what we heard from our shipmates, it was an impressive event with tons of food and a spectacular Polynesian dancing and fire show.

 But we signed up for the Overwater Bungalow Romance package early on as we did not want to miss an opportunity to stay in an overwater bungalow in Bora Bora while we were in French Polynesia.
 This was the pinnacle of our trip, a fantastic experience, the absolute highlight of our trip.
-We were not sure exactly what we were going to get when we signed up for this excursion, considering the cost, but it exceeded our expectations.
+We were not sure exactly what we were going to get when we signed up for this excursion, but it exceeded our expectations.

 Our hostess then gave us the tour of the resort and its many luxurious amenities.
 I was hoping my jaw was off the floor and my eyes were not too wide as she showed us around.
 I tried to play it cool like we do this all the time, but I’m not sure I was too convincing.

 We had less than 24 hours to make the most of this experience so we didn’t waste time.
-As soon as she left, I quickly donned my bathing suit, snorkel, and mask and down the little spiral staircase from our deck and into the lagoon I went only to find little to no coral and fewer and much bigger fish than I’d seen elsewhere.
+As soon as she left, I quickly donned my bathing suit, snorkel, and mask and zipped down the little spiral staircase from our deck and into the lagoon I went only to find little to no coral and fewer and much bigger fish than I’d seen elsewhere.
 When I saw the shark wiggling along the bottom, I decided I’d swim back to the bungalow and wait for my husband to join me.

 After maxing out the swimming around the lagoon bungalow area, it was time to prepare for our dinner on the beach.
-Strolling like we own the place down the long boardwalk path to the restaurant area, we were then shown to our beautifully set table for two on the beach, complete with little candles in small vases in a semi-circle around the table that was sprinkled with bright pink and red flower petals, laid out with fine china, numerous silverware pieces, several crystal glasses, all indicating a multi-course dinner was ahead, and of course a half-bottle of champagne as an aperitif chilling in a bucket next to the table.
+Strolling like we owned the place down the long boardwalk path to the restaurant area, we were then shown to our beautifully set table for two on the beach, complete with little candles in small vases in a semi-circle around the table that was sprinkled with bright pink and red flower petals, laid out with fine china, numerous silverware pieces, several crystal glasses, all indicating a multi-course dinner was ahead, and of course a half-bottle of champagne as an aperitif chilling in a bucket next to the table.
 A premium bottle of wine was also included.

 Our dinner was an impressive seven-course meal of an assortment of rolls served in a large conch shell, a bruschetta sampling, a couple of seafood appetizers of prawns and scallops, and filet mignon with a side dish of fava beans and mushrooms, all of it prepared to perfection.
 It tasted fabulous!
 And the dessert?
 A molten chocolate cake baked to perfection with the best tasting dark chocolate I've ever tasted oozing out of the warm center, with a side of almond flavored ice cream.
 It was so delicious that my husband asked the chef what chocolate he used.